cart/bevy/crates/bevy_asset/notes.md

     * Implemented slow loop fix ... do better
     * Add test to ensure this works correctly
 * Should we combine meta + asset loading apis?
-* More granular preprocessor locking
-    * Global gate on scan (to build view of the world)
-    * Granular gate on individual outputs (maybe done in Assets directly?)
 * Handles could probably be considered "always strong" if we disallow Weak(Index).
 All arc-ed handles could always be indices